logo image

 563 - the Irish Abbot Columba, traveled to the Isle of Iona where he set up the first Christian Church in Scotland.

-700s & 800s - large stone Crosses were built at Iona Abbey, some are in the grounds, and others now in the Museum.
+700s & 800s - large stone Crosses were built at Iona Abbey, some are in the grounds, others now in the Museum.

 800s - Vikings began taking control of the Scottish Western Isles.
 They carried out a number of raids on the Isle of Iona, burning down the original wooden Columba Monastery.